Omar95-A/Arduino-Project/README.md

 - Two LED
 - One Buzzer
 - Two Electrical Resistance
-- Liquid Soap
+- Liquid Soap Box
 - Code on the Arduino IDE program

 For more details about the project components you can read the [Project Report](https://github.com/Omar95-A/Arduino-Project/blob/main/Project%20Report.pdf).

 ## How_The_Project_Works

 When an analog signal is generated in front of the sensor, the servo motor will be instructed to move to a certain degree according to the code written in its program in the arduino IDE, while the Microcontroller is programmed on the Arduino board via the Arduino IDE program using a USB cable.
-When the Distance Sensor detects motion within the sensor area, it will use a Servo Motor to make a motion to press the liquid soap high part out to use it.
+When the Distance Sensor detects motion within the sensor area, it will use a Servo Motor to make a motion to press the liquid soap box high part out to use it.

 ## Project_Images